rpmuller/ePubs/WesternPhilosophy.md

 pessimism made it possible for men to take to philosophy without having to persuade themselves t&at all evil can be explained away, and in this way, as an antidote, it was useful.
-From a scientific 1 "The old woman dies, the burden departs/'
+From a scientific 1 "The old woman dies, the burden departs."

 786